MAINTAINING A HOME

 You can also use the Suncorp Insurance App to get up-to-date weather alerts, so you'll always be prepared.

-Making your roof more secure
+Make your roof more secure

 For expert advice on improving the safety of your roof, chat with your builder.
 They can let you know if you need an upgrade or even a complete roof replacement.
 However, it helps to understand the different roof components, such as the external cladding like tiles, iron, steel and flashings, and other key elements.

-Ridge caps on tiled roofs
+Add ridge caps to tiled roofs

 Ridge caps are the triangular-shaped tiles or sheeting covering the joint where two planes of a roof meet.
 They help prevent rainwater and debris from getting into the lower levels of the roof.

+Consider water-resistant roof sarking to protect against wind-driven rain.
 Roof sarking is the layer of protection placed underneath roof tiles or sheeting.
 It helps to create condensation control and prevent wind-driven rain and dust from entering the home.

 Roof connections in older homes can be strengthened by upgrading or replacing how the framing is held together.
 New straps or screws can be applied to any of the following:

-• Roof cladding to the battens.
+- Roof cladding to the battens.

-• Batten and collar tie connections to the rafters.
+- Batten and collar tie connections to the rafters.

-• Rafters or trusses to the top plate of the wall framing.
+- Rafters or trusses to the top plate of the wall framing.

 Protect your windows with cyclone shutters and guards

+Consider installing cyclone-rated roller shutters for extra impact protection.
 Shutters and guards fixed to the outside of your home are designed to protect from the impact of storms and cyclones.
 They help reduce the amount of wind and water getting inside your home.

 A casement window is attached to its frame by one or more vertical side hinges and opens like a door.
-If upgrading to keyed locks or bolts, they’re usually fitted to the casement with a bolt that locks into the top or bottom of the frame.
+Consider upgrading to keyed locks or bolts, they’re usually fitted to the casement with a bolt that locks into the top or bottom of the frame.

 Make sure your roller door is properly braced

 Is your shed freestanding or anchored to a concrete slab?
+It’s important to know the difference.

-If anchored to a slab, the shed is more likely to be protected against strong winds.
+If its anchored to a slab, your shed is more likely to be protected against strong winds.
 Also check whether corner posts have been set into the slab or if join brackets in the bottom corners of the shed are bolted to the slab with anchor bolts (U-bolts, sleeve or dyna bolts).

 Once you know if the shed is free standing or part of the slab, you need to figure out its wind rating.
 Look for company stickers or branding on the shed, then check with the council for building approval records to help you determine the wind rating.